-View SJRC Practices for Curriculum and Training including graduate Co-Lab’s, building critical listening skills, Op-Ed Workshops, and Responsible Conduct of Research graduate training.
+Review SJRC Practices for Curriculum and Training including graduate Co-Lab’s, building critical listening skills, Op-Ed workshops, and Responsible Conduct of Research graduate training.

 Independent Studies Working Directly with Faculty

 The Science & Justice community offers a wide range of courses related to science and justice spanning across UCSC’s many disciplines.
 Tailor your Individual Study course to accurately address and provide adequate space and expertise for certain questions or topics within your research to be explored.
 Typically 5 units per term, it can be independent or part of a group and depending on area of expertise and concern will include directed readings, guided independent and collaborative research, project planning, and networking opportunities.
 The SJRC is not an academic department therefore units for Individual Studies must be coordinated through the faculty advisor’s home department.
-SJRC sponsored projects are overseen by either the Center Director or Assistant Director and coordinated through the Sociology department under SOCY 297/299 however can be supported by any faculty affiliate.
+SJRC sponsored projects are overseen by either the Center Director and coordinated through the Sociology department under SOCY 297/299 however can be supported by any faculty affiliate.
 If you are interested in studying with an affiliate faculty member, please contact them directly or let us know in this application if you’re not sure where to get started.

 Graduate Training Program